critical to quality tree

 • Must be easy to operate

-By putting forth the effort to understand your customer’s needs, not only have you defined the requirements for your product/service, but you’ve also set forth a clear path to developing a successful product.
-And you’ve also taken the guesswork out of developing scopes for projects while making sure the team understand what the ultimate aim of the product/service is.
+By putting forth the effort to understand your customer’s needs, not only have you defined the requirements for your product or service, but you’ve also set forth a clear path to developing a successful product.
+And you’ve also taken the guesswork out of developing scopes for projects while making sure the team understands what the ultimate aim of the product or service is.

 Another benefit to CTQ trees is that they give you ways to measure success.
-You’ll notice that performance requirements can be easily measured (Is the app viewable on all devices?
-Yes or no?), as opposed to just compiling customer feedback.
-Once you have performance requirements, you can begin a plan for meeting and measuring those requirements.
+You’ll notice that they help you quantify performance requirements, such as if the app is viewable on all devices, as opposed to just compiling customer feedback.
+Once you have performance requirements, you can plan how to meet and measure those requirements.

 Critical to quality trees help you distill nebulous customer needs into an action plan for success.
 Using a template for your CTQ is an easy way to guide your team from a jumble of customer feedback to calculated, efficient improvement.

-You may find that there are many critical needs, quality drivers, and performance requirements for your product, so we recommend using a tool that can be easily updated in real time, shared with your team and other stakeholders, and saved to a cloud (so all your efforts don’t mysteriously vanish from a hard drive).
-Being able to visually identify how each performance requirement feeds into a critical need is helpful to keep your team motivated and aligned to a common goal.
+You may find that there are many critical needs, quality drivers, and performance requirements for your product, so we recommend using a tool that can be easily updated in real time, shared with your team and other stakeholders, and saved to the cloud.
+When you can visually identify how each performance requirement feeds into a critical need, you can keep your team motivated and aligned to a common goal.

 Get started